Education

 Kenya

-The country is an amazing scenery of snow-tipped mountains, huge forests, deserts, dry lands, semi-dry lands, rich arable lands and rivers.
-Kenyan climate moves from tropical (on the coast) to temperate, to extremely dry up north.and northeast.
+The country is an amazing scenery of snow-tipped mountains, huge forests, deserts, dry lands, semi-dry lands, rich arable lands, and rivers.
+Kenyan climate moves from tropical (on the coast) through temperate, to extremely dry (up north and northeast).

-Kenya is also notable for its vast diversity of both plant and animal life.
-The savannah and desert regions provide a home for teeming animal wildlife.
-Especially animals like lions, giraffes, elephants, antelopes, rhino, buffalo and several birds.
-The area provides an opportunity to see the seasonal migration of zebras, wildebeest and other animals between June and September every year.
+Kenya is also notable for its vast diversity of plant and animal life.
+The savannah and desert regions are home to teeming animal wildlife.
+Especially animals like lions, giraffes, elephants, antelopes, rhino, buffalo, and several birds.
+The area provides an opportunity to see the seasonal migration of zebras, wildebeest, and other animals, between June and September every year.
 These animals are allowed to thrive in the 60 game reserves and wildlife parks around the country.

 Kenya thrives heavily on tourism.
 Apart from the game reserves and wildlife parks, some of its other famous tourist destinations include: